CHT2520/intro-to-git/README.md

 ## To Make Further Changes

-You might want to make further changes to your Laravel app.
+You will probably want to make further changes to your Laravel app.
 Everytime you've made a significant change e.g. added a new feature, you'll want to commit these changes and push them to your remote.
-To do this use the following commands:
+To do this make sure Git Bash is in your project folder and use the following commands:

 ```
 git add --all